-UNDERTA KINGS REQUESTED: FOUN D AT PAGE: 5 6.
-To advise whether the board gave any guidance, other than the RFP, as to what an acceptable lease would be; - UNDER ADVISEMENT 29 10 7.
-To provide any copies of draft resolutions that staff brought to the board in relation to the two leases; - UNDER ADVISEMENT 32 15 8.
-To provide all reports and briefing notes that led to offers from the Authority to Duty Free; - UNDER ADVISEMENT 37 20 9.
-To provide all the missing minutes and if redactions are in place advise as to what has been redacted and the basis for the redactions; 38 25 10.
-To provide all the unredacted board minutes for the regular and executive board meetings from January 2020 to December 2021; - UNDER ADVISEMENT 40 30 11.
-To provide copies of the lease and agreements with the American Duty Free store; - WILL ADVISE WHAT DETAILS CAN BE RELEASED, IF ANY 45 35 12.
-To provide an unredacted copy of the American Duty Free store's rent agreement, if unable to provide, to advise why it is redacted; 54 40 13.
-If available, to provide the agenda for each board meeting from January 2020 to December 2021; 55 45 14.
-To provide notes taken by the executive assistant, or whoever was taking notes, for the board meetings during which the Peace Bridge Duty Free lease was discussed from January 2020 to December 2021; - REFUSAL 58 50 I 2020 to becember 2021, - Kerusal 30
+UNDERTAKING S REQUESTED: FOUND AT PAGE: 5 6.
+To advise whether the board gave a guidance, other than the RFP, as what an acceptable lease would be UNDER ADVISEMENT to 29 10 7.
+To provide any copies of dra resolutions that staff brought to board in relation to the two lease - UNDER ADVISEMENT the 32 15 8.
+To provide all reports and briefs notes that led to offers from Authority to Duty Free; - UNIADVISEMENT the 37 20 9.
+To provide all the missing minutand if redactions are in place advantage as to what has been redacted and basis for the redactions; ise 38 25 10.
+To provide all the unredacted boaminutes for the regular and executaboard meetings from January 2020 December 2021; - UNDER ADVISEMENT ive 40 30 11.
+To provide copies of the lease a agreements with the American Du Free store; - WILL ADVISE WILL DETAILS CAN BE RELEASED, IF ANY 45 35 12.
+To provide an unredacted copy of American Duty Free store's reagreement, if unable to provide, advise why it is redacted; ent 54 40 13.
+If available, to provide the ager for each board meeting from Janua 2020 to December 2021; 55 45 14.
+To provide notes taken by to executive assistant, or whoever taking notes, for the board meeting during which the Peace Bridge Dr. Free lease was discussed from January 2020 to December 2021. was ngs uty EO 50 2020 to December 2021; - REFUSAL 58